- 2.1 Create Project

 If you are a kernel developer, you can download the kernel .config file, allowing you to inspect the options as they are configured in the Linux kernel.
 To download the kernel configuration file, click on the download link to the right of the kernel.

-* NOTE: This option is available to full/paid subscribers only.
+* NOTE: This option is available to Vybrid and paid customers only.

 2.4 Select a Toolchain Configuration